Pizzafari Review at Disney’s Animal Kingdom

 Unique Items: The Shrimp Flatbread, Sicilian-Style Pizza Slice, (sometimes the) Garlic Knots, and Cannoli Cake are unique.
 The other pizzas are the same as what Disney serves at PizzeRizzo and Cataline Eddie’s, among other locations.

-- Plenty of indoor, air-conditioned seating in a pleasant atmosphere.
-Outdoor seating is also available.
+- Indoor, air-conditioned seating is available.
+Plentiful outdoor seating is also available.

-- Convenient from Africa, the main entrance, and DinoLand.
+- Convenient from Africa, Pandora, the main entrance, and DinoLand.